lhmson/SuperSelfPlus/README.md

 - Loading
 - Sign in
 - Sign up
-- Utils like countdown to measure time you do a habit
+- Utils like countdown to measure time, with music for you to effectively take a habit

 ## Project Structure